What Is Thai Chicken Satay?

 This was a staple in our house and I grew up enjoying it from the very beginning, no growing into it required.

-My mother and her sisters made Thai chicken satay at home in Thailand and they made it in Maryland.
+My mother and her sisters made Thai chicken satay at home in Thailand and in Maryland.
 The marinade, the grill, the smell of the chicken with the spices rising up from the coals.
 That smell is one I have never forgotten and do not expect to.
 It is the smell of something that is going to be good, and it always was.

 We also found it at the market, always.
 Street vendors everywhere with the smoke rising and the skewers turning and the smell carrying across the whole market before you ever reached the stall.
 There was never a wrong time to have it.
 Morning or afternoon or evening, as a snack or part of dinner, with sticky rice alongside.
 It simply was always right.